rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

   :dbname #or [#env DB_DATABASE "database.db"]}}
 ```

 In production, most of these values will be set using environment variables.
 During local development, the app will use the hard-coded default values.
 We don't have any sensitive values in our config (e.g., API keys), so it's fine to commit this file to version control.
-If there are such values, I usually put them in another file that's not tracked by version control and including them in the config file using Aero's `#include` reader tag.
+If there are such values, I usually put them in another file that's not tracked by version control and include them in the config file using Aero's `#include` reader tag.

 This config file is then "expanded" into the Integrant system map using the `expand-key` method: